Skip to main content

 • Minimal changes to on-street parking, with many areas keeping all on-street parking spaces.

-The B Line is fully funded through a mix of federal, state, and Metropolitan Council funds.
+The B Line was funded through a mix of federal, state, and Metropolitan Council funds.
 The estimated cost of the project is $65 million.

-Lake Street improvements are funded through a mix of funding from Hennepin County, the City of Minneapolis, and the federal government, including a $12 million RAISE grant
+Lake Street improvements were funded through a mix of funding from Hennepin County, the City of Minneapolis, and the federal government, including a $12 million RAISE grant